tacouto/chatbot_langchain/README.md

-This repository tries to create a chatbot.
+This repository aims to develop a chatbot.

+It is used Langchain.
+The operation of Langchain is:

-Is necessary to passes the .xlsx file as a input, where this file contains the data.
+It is necessary to input the .xlsx file, which contains the relevant data.

-Is possible to create a data.txt file, where is necessary to passes a possible "conversation" between user and chabot.
+The ideia is to create a data.txt file "conversation" examples between the user and the chatbot.
+For example:
 "User: Hello
 Chabot: Hello!
 How can i help you?
 User: What is the capital of Portugal?
 Chatbot: The capital of Portugal is Lisbon"